Three easy steps to cast your ballot on Election Day. Ask to use the Ballot Marking Device (BMD) if you need assistance filling in your choices.

 Mark your ballot by completely darkening the oval next to your choice using the pen provided.

 - Do NOT use an “x” or a “✓”, circle the oval, or make stray marks on the ballot.

 - For a write-in candidate, fill in the appropriate oval and write in the candidate’s name.

-- Take your ballot and voter card to the scanner area.
+- Carry your marked ballot in the privacy sleeve to the scanner area.

 - Select your language of choice by touching the corresponding button on the screen.

 - Insert your marked ballot into the scanner to cast your vote.
 The scanner accepts ballots in any direction and reads both sides.
 The scanner will notify you when your vote has been cast.